 Attendance Policy: Attendance and effort are the most important activities for success in this course.
 Records of your attendance are maintained throughout the semester.
 Five (5) absences, for any reason, are allotted to the student for the semester.
-Tardies count as one-half (1/2) of an absence.
-Tardies will be applied for consistently being late to class, as deemed by the instructor and leaving class early.
 If this number is exceeded, the instructor has the right to drop you with a grade of F or an X, depending on their discretion.
 Plagiarism violations include, but are not limited to, the following: